mudge/mudge.github.com/_posts/2011-08-11-managing-web-application-servers-with-puppet.markdown

 }
 {% endhighlight %}

-I've truncated the filename here so that it fits on but you can describe that `database.yml` and say "right, yeah, the owner `mcp`, group `mcp`" and the `source`: it's something that looks a bit like a URL.
-I'm not going to go into too much detail about this but what you can do is as well as describe the state of your system in terms of infrastructure, you can also have kind of artefacts and config files in with all your modules and therefore you can put stuff there.
-But this is no good because I'm not allowed to see the live config so this is no good because that means that I've got it.
+The first part is clear enough but the `source` parameter is the interesting one.
+Without going into too much detail, as well as having manifests written in the Puppet language, you can also include other artefacts such as whole configuration files that will be copied into place.
+However, this example is no good as it assumes that I have the live `database.yml` to hand.

-But the `source` option is actually really powerful in Puppet.
-It doesn't just take one path, you can actually give it multiple:
+However, the `source` option is really quite powerful and allows you specify not just one but many paths for a particular file:

 {% highlight ruby %}
 file { '/some/config.yml':